GSA/plainlanguage.gov/_pages/resources/checklists/document-checklist-for-plain-language.md

 ---
-title: Document Checklist for Plain Language
+title: Checklist for plain language
-permalink: /resources/checklist/document-checklist-for-plain-language/
+permalink: /resources/checklists/checklist-for-plain-language/
 sidenav: resources
 ---

 Use this checklist to see if your document meets plain language standards.
 (If you are writing for the web, here's the additional [weblist](weblist.cfm).)
-Click on the links for a brief explanation of each standard.
-You can find more extensive discussions of these standards throughout this website, especially in the "howto" section.
+Click on the links for a brief explanation of each standard:

 written for the [average reader](pops/averageReader.cfm'))<br>